blukatdevelopment/UnchainedWorldsOld/character_creation/classes/scientist.md

 the place of the old in your mind.
 You retain facts about it, but lose advantage.
 Humanoids, slimes, and the undead cannot be targeted with this ability.

+### Know yourself
+You refuse to lose yourself in your pursuits.
+Through self-experimentation and careful training, you unlock your true potential.
+You gain every feat for your lineage, regardless of whether you meet the ability score requirements.

+### Knowledge for it's own sake
+Your focus on learning to learn, and do so indiscriminantly.
+This unlocks your true learning potential.
+When you make an investigation check, you may now add a 1d4 to your roll.

 ### Hit point Increase
 Your maximum hit points increase by 1d4+CON.